 CEMETERY LAWN CARE: open bidding 2015.
 The Cemetery Board will be accepting bids for lawn mowing and weed spraying at the First Lutheran Church Cemetery for the calendar year 2015.
 Sealed bids are being accepted until Fri.
 Dec.
 19 and can be submitted to the Church Office.
 Contact Don Wolff 864-5013 with questions.

 ATTENTION CRAFTERS!
 The annual Bake & Craft Sale will be held on Sat.
 Dec.
 6. Donations are needed from the congregation.
 Please consider putting your needlework, painting, sewing, woodwork, jewelry making, etc. talents to work.
 Any and all items will be appreciated.

-COBORNS TURKEY CARDS: when you shop, get the stamps – even if it’s only 1 or 2 at a time (they add up quickly.)
-On behalf of Common Cup Ministry, collect your cards or receipts (do not tear the points off if they weren’t stamped or they won’t be accepted), & bring them to the church’s main entrance & put them in the box.
+COBORNS TURKEY CARDS: when you shop, get the stamps – even if it’s only 1 or 2 at a time.
+Common Cup Ministry, will collect your cards or receipts from the box in the south main entrance thru December 4.

 ANGEL SEEDS: October – December will be for “Orphan Grain Train”

 Sundays 8:00 & 10:30 AM Wednesdays 6:30 PM

 Fridays 5:30 PM